| Type | What Changes | Example (C₄H₁₀) |

 | Functional group | The functional group itself is different | Ethanol (C₂H₅OH) vs Methoxymethane (CH₃OCH₃) |

-Amines & amides: classify by how many carbons are attached directly to the nitrogen atom.
+Amines: Classified by the number of carbons bonded directly to the nitrogen atom.